couchbase/query/docs/n1ql-select.md

             { "name" : "Jane Brown", "phone" : "+1-650-555-5678", "address" : { ... } }
         ]

-Nested paths can have arbitrary depth and include array subscripts.
+Nested paths can have arbitrary depth and can include array subscripts.

         SELECT * FROM customer.primary_contact.address